Leaflet/Leaflet.VectorGrid/README.md

 var layer = L.vectorGrid.protobuf(url, options);
 ```

+`L.VectorGrid.Protobuf` can accept a `L.latLngBounds` option `bbox`, which defines the boundary box of the layer.
+If the `bbox` is specified, it won't send tile request to the server for the area outside the boundary box.

 ### Styling

 Vector tiles have a concept of "layer" different from the Leaflet concept of "layer".